MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - Management and users can begin to feel confidence that processes and activities are compliant.
 - Productivity / efficiency gains are observable if not yet fully measurable.
-- Increased transparency supports better productivity and planning, and lowers user stress.
+- Increased transparency supports better productivity and planning and lowers user stress.
 - There is increasing employee confidence in following the processes because they provide better results than prior manual processes.
 - The credibility of the team is improved, that helps user acceptance for new processes.